-COLLATERAL, SECURITY AND OTHER SURPPORT
+COLLATERAL, SECURITY AND OTHER SUPPORT

-The creditworthiness of an issue can be enhanced by the addition of collateral or other security.
+The creditworthiness of an issue can be enhanced via collateral, guarantees, net worth maintenance agreements, and/or other credit items (collectively "Credit Support").
 While the rating assigned is a function of numerous factors and is ultimately reflects the judgment of the rating analysts, in general, collateral or other security can significantly reduce both the probability of default and in turn, the loss given default.
 For example, if an issuer's unsupported probability of default is deemed to be 10% over the term of the transaction and the loss given default is 50%, then it is reasonable to assume the loss to the investor would be in the area of 5% (that is 10% times 50%).
 However, if security of equal to 70% of the original transaction is provided, then the loss to the investor would normally be calculated as follows: 100% less the 70% secured resulting in an unsecured claim of 30%.
 Regarding the 30%, the probability of loss times the loss given default yields a product of merely 1.5% (that is, 30% times 10% times 50%).
 However, as a practical matter, the net loss would be greater because of the time and costs associated with the liquidation process.
 Providing an offset is the high likelihood that the secured debtholders are paid first so the business is not disrupted.
 Regarding the rating, the providing of security can be viewed as significantly reducing both the probability of default and the loss given default and as a result, enhancing the true creditworthiness of the transaction.

 In some cases, EJR might deem the most appropriate method for evaluating credit quality is the collateral, that is the extent to which debt is covered by asset values, or Loan to Value ("LTV").
-Likewise, EJR might focus on the extent by which debt service is covered but not have access or have comfort with other typical credit quality measures.
-Additionally, EJR will consider and use other measures which have become accepted by the rating industry as reasonable predictors of credit quality.
+LTV provides an indication of the level of coverage the asset value provides relative to the exposure being rated.
+In some cases, LTV is unavailable.
+Loan to Cost ("LTC") might be used in conjunction with or in lieu of LTV.
+LTC might be particularly useful in the case of construction projects.